BRSL/MYPROJECTS/README.md

 # PROJECT
 ----------

-*The data for this project is collected from  [http://google.com](Human Activity Recognition database) built from the recordings of 30 subjects performing 6 activities of daily living.
+*The data for this project is collected from  [Human Activity Recognition database](http://google.com) built from the recordings of 30 subjects performing 6 activities of daily living.
 In this project we clean this data using R codes.*

 #Activites of different exercises are recorded#